 Even Apple, one of the world’s most successful companies, visionary, secretive, allegedly antipathetic to research, fails occasionally.
 Witness poor iphone battery performance, speedily reversed software changes and easy-break charging cables.
-While following the ‘gut’ sometimes leads to product development success, success is far from guaranteed.
+While following the ‘gut’ sometimes leads to new product development success, success is far from guaranteed.

 Equally, following ‘sacred’ product development ‘gate’ processes sometimes fails to guarantee success.
 This is because gate processes are just that – processes.
 And processes are ‘a series of actions or steps’ to help management manage risks.
 Also to prioritise opportunities and avoid wheel reinvention.
 Thus processes tend to be rigid, inflexible, and less suited to some circumstances, such as rapidly changing markets.

 In the 1990s Reader’s Digest was a multi-billion dollar business.
 Its’ mailings were legendary.
 Their magazines and books sold in the millions, and if the sales data were published, most products would appear in the best-seller lists.
 The products and promotions were based on extensive testing, and response rates commonly in double digits.
 Then in the UK, along came the National Lottery.
 Almost at a stroke response rates fell, as the attraction of Tom Champagne’s £50,000 Free Prize Draw declined in comparison with the opportunity to win millions on Lotto.

 The fact that a substantial proportion of products and services fail rather than succeed suggests there is more to do (1).
 While failures are set-backs, there is also lots to learn from failure.
 It helps improve the odds of innovation success.

 How to anticipate and overcome failure?
 It is easier to observe and comment with the benefit of hindsight.